Zenith Birla (India) Ltd Directors Report.

 The Formal Annual Evaluation has been made as follows:

 a.
 The Company has laid down evaluation criteria separately for Board, Independent Directors, Directors other than Independent Directors and various committees of the Board.
-The criteria for evaluation of Directors included parameters such as willingness and commitment to fulfill duties, high level of professional ethics, contribution during meetings and timely disclosure of all the notice/details required under various provisions of laws.
+The criteria for evaluation of Directors included parameters such as willingness and commitment to fulfill duties, high level of professional ethics, and contribution during meetings and timely disclosure of all the notice/details required under various provisions of laws.
 Based on such criteria, the evaluation was done in a structured manner through peer consultation & discussion.

 b.
 Evaluation of the Board was made by a Separate Meeting of Independent Directors held under Chairmanship of Shri.
 Milind Prabhudesai, Independent director (without attendance of non Independent Director and members of management).